Renewalists believe these gifts are for today. This is an old-fashioned Bible study, word by word. line upon line. I thoroughly revised this post.

 They are supramental or above the mind.
 The mind is transcended, even though speech is coming through the mind.
 Prayer language is suprarational, not irrational.
 The mind is unfruitful or does not understand the words, but the “tongue” is a language.
 However, Williams’ organizing has one glitch, prophecy, which seems to operate through the mind in the same way that interpretation does.
 And it is hard to image that interpretations and prophecies are supramental, unless the speaker is seen as a channel, which Williams believes (vol. 2, pp. 382, 395-96, and 403).

-Grammarians Timothy A. Brooks and Bruce W. Longenecker, I Corinthians 10-16: A Handbook on the Greek Text (Baylor UP, 2016), after some discussion, say that the pronouns allos and heteros are synonymous, so we should not make too much of the seeming differences.
+Grammarians Timothy A. Brooks and Bruce W. Longenecker, I Corinthians 10-16: A Handbook on the Greek Text (Baylor UP, 2016), after some discussion, say that the adjectives allos and heteros are synonymous, so we should not make too much of the seeming differences.
+William Mounce says that in the NT, the two terms are virtually interchangeable (p.
+490).

 Finally, please note that Paul Walker, writing his essay “The Holy Spirit Gifts and Power,” for the Spirit-Filled Study Bible, says that the gifts in 1 Cor.
 12:7-11 are the Spirit’s offerings to Christ’s church; Rom.
-12:6-8 indicates that these gifts come from the Father, while the office-gifts in Eph.
+12:6-8 indicates that these gifts come from the Father, while the ministry gifts in Eph.
 4:11 are the Son’s domain (pp. 1941-49).
 My response is that the demarcation between the Father, Son, and Holy Spirit may be true, but I would not make a big thing of it.
 He may be right, however, about the Spirit taking the leading role here.
+But one thing is clear: the Trinity is seen in vv.
+4-6, with God being three persons in one deity.
+Yet Paul specially singles out the Lord (Jesus) and the Spirit.
+The Trinity is involved in blessing his church with the gifts–that’s how much he loves it.

-It is important to understand that the Triunity is involved in the health of the church.
+As noted, it is important to understand that the Tri-unity (Trinity) is involved in the health of the church.
 Let’s begin a word by word, verse by verse commentary.

 4: